 Preheating the Oven

 You should preheat your oven to 250 degrees Fahrenheit before you begin the process.
 It is recommended that you calibrate the oven to ensure that you bake correctly; otherwise you may run the risk of baking at too high a temperature or too long.
-This can make your herb become too potent or can dry it out so much that it has none.
+This can make your canna become too potent or can dry it out so much that it has none.

 Calibrating your oven is pretty simple, but you'll need an external thermometer that you can place inside of your oven rack.
 An external thermometer will be able to tell you if your oven runs hot or cold, as most appliances do.